Kadaknath Chicken Farming Project Report, Cost and Profits:

 Marketing In Kadaknath Chicken Farming Business:

-For Kadaknath chicken farming business to be successful and to run in profits, it must have the best marketing strategies.
+For the Kadaknath chicken farming business to be successful and to run in profits, it must have the best marketing strategies.
 Advertising plays another important role in this business.
-Educate local customers about the health benefits and the importance of consumption of Kadaknath egg and meat products that provide more essential vitamin, amino acid, nutrients and protein to the human body through leaflets or banners in retail stores.
+Educate local customers about the health benefits and the importance of consumption of Kadaknath egg and meat products that provide more essential vitamins, amino acids, nutrients, and protein to the human body through leaflets or banners in retail stores.
 Promote your products through online business and create awareness through social media.
-Madhya Pradesh State has launched a special mobile app “MP Kadaknath” for the bird sale and connects with other poultry from other parts of the country.
+Madhya Pradesh State has launched a special mobile app “MP Kadaknath” for bird sale and connects with other poultry from other parts of the country.
 Individuals and commercial farmers can place orders for Kadaknath chicken from anywhere.
 The early months must be spent in promoting and marketing the products in the local regions which will lead to expanding your business and clientele.
 The other traditional promotions include advertisement in a local newspaper, posters, and flyers which are effective marketing methods to increase business and revenues.

 Economics in Kadaknath Chicken Farming Business – Kadaknath Chicken Farming Project: